October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 How to Deal with Pests:

-- Aphids: Try spraying the plants with a mixture of water and a few drops of dish soap.
-You can also introduce natural predators like ladybugs.
+• Aphids: Try spraying the plants with a mixture of water and a tiny amount of dish soap.
+You can also use aphid predators like ladybugs to deal with them.

-- Spider Mites: Increase the humidity around your plants (spider mites hate moisture) and regularly hose down the undersides of leaves.
+• Spider Mites: Increase the humidity around your plants (spider mites hate moisture) and use water on the undersides of the leaves.

-- Caterpillars: Handpick them off your plants if possible, or use a safe, organic insecticide like Bt (Bacillus thuringiensis).
+• Caterpillars: Pick them off the plants with your hands if you can.
+Or use organic insecticide like Bt (Bacillus thuringiensis).

 5. Disease

-Zinnias are prone to fungal diseases especially if they’re grown in humid conditions or if the plants are overcrowded.
-Powdery mildew, in particular, is a common issue, showing up as a white, powdery substance on the leaves.
+Fungal diseases are common on zinnias, even more so if they’re overcrowded or the humidity levels are high.
+Powdery mildew, in particular, is seen a lot.
+You can identify it as a white, powdery substance on the leaves.

 Common Diseases:

-- Powdery Mildew: Looks like someone dusted your plants with flour.
-It typically starts on the lower leaves and works its way up.
+• Powdery Mildew: It looks like the zinnias have been dusted with flour.
+It usually starts on the lower leaves and works its way up.

-- Leaf Spot: Dark brown or black spots on the leaves which can spread if not treated.
+• Leaf Spot: Dark brown or black spots on the leaves which will spread if you don’t treat them.

 How to Prevent Diseases:

-- Watering: Water at the base of the plants to keep the leaves dry.
-Fungi thrive on moist foliage.
+• Watering: Water at the base to keep the leaves dry.
+Fungi will grow and spread on foliage that is wet.

 6. Temperature Stress